Settlement Information for Newcomers

 For more information:

 In most communities in BC, there are many optometry clinics that offer a wide range of optometry services including: regular eye exams for health and vision problems, diagnosis and treatment of eye disease, emergency treatment for eye accidents, prescription glasses or other devices for specialized vision needs, etc. You can contact your local settlement agency – they may be able to tell you about an optometrist who speaks your language.
-The Medical Services Plan (MSP) of British Columbia will not pay for optometry series except medically required eye examinations.
+The Medical Services Plan (MSP) of British Columbia will not pay for optometry services except medically required eye examinations.
 However, the British Columbia Healthy Kids Program helps low-income families with the costs of prescription eyewear for their dependent children under the age of 19.

 For more information: